CalebChan8891/git-practice/README.md

 ## Commands used

-- git init: Create a repo
+- git init: Create a new git repo
 - git status: Compare working directory, staging area, and current branch
 - git add: Add changes from working directory to staging area
 - git commit: Commit changes from staging area to current branch